-- Chapter Sustainable Finance and ESG Risk Management in 2023 NLB Group Sustainability Report on the NLB webpage www.nlb.si/sustainability. - NLB Green Bond Framework, available in NLB webpage.
-Read full document - Calculation of Green Asset Ratio in line with EU Taxonomy in the Chapter 14.9. in this report - d.
+- NLB Green Bond Framework, available in the Bank's webpage.
+Read full document - NLB Green Bond Impact and Allocation report - Calculation of Green Asset Ratio in line with EU Taxonomy in the Chapter 14.9. in this report d.
 Policies and procedures relating to direct and indirect engagement with new or existing counterparties on their strategies to mitigate and reduce environmental risks